icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [gatling](https://github.com/hashrocket/gatling) - Collection of mix tasks to automatically create a exrm release from git and launch/upgrade it on your server.
 * [Gigalixir](https://www.gigalixir.com) - A fully-featured PaaS designed for Elixir.
 Supports clustering, hot upgrades, and remote console/observer.
 Free to try without a credit card.
 * [heroku-buildpack-elixir](https://github.com/HashNuke/heroku-buildpack-elixir) - Heroku buildpack to deploy Elixir apps to Heroku.
-* [Nanobox](https://github.com/nanobox-io/nanobox) - A micro-PaaS (https://github.com/h4cc/awesome-elixir/blob/master/μPaaS) for creating consistent, isolated, development environments deployable anywhere https://nanobox.io.
+* [Nanobox](https://github.com/nanobox-io/nanobox) - A micro-PaaS (μPaaS) for creating consistent, isolated, development environments deployable anywhere https://nanobox.io.

 ## Documentation
 *Libraries and tools for creating documentation.*